dropbox/stone/README.rst

 *****

 Define an API once in Stone.
 Use code generators to translate your specification into objects and functions in the programming languages of your choice.

-Currently, only Python is supported as a generation target.
-Swift is being actively worked on, and the intention is to support `several other languages <doc/using_generator.rst>`_.
+Stone is made up of several components:

+    1. An interface-description language (IDL) for specifying APIs.
+    2. A command-line tool (``stone``) that takes an API specification and generator module, and generates output.
+    3. A Python-interface for defining new generators.
+    4. A JSON-compatible serialization format.

+Stone is in active use for the `Dropbox v2 API
+<http://www.dropbox.com/developers>`_.
+Right now, the only available generator
+is for Python, but we're working on releasing the other ones we have
+internally: Swift, C#, Java, Go, JavaScript, and HTML documentation.

     * Introduction
         * Motivation_